AdamMooers/upsilon/doc/maintenance_manual.md

 Upsilon Maintenance Manual.
-This document may be distributed under the terms of the GNU GPL v3.0 (or any later version), or under the [CC BY-SA 4.0][CC].
+This document may be distributed under your choice of the GNU GPL v3.0 (or any later version), or under the [CC BY-SA 4.0][CC].

 [CC]: https://creativecommons.org/licenses/by-sa/4.0/legalcode